ChiragKotian/Arducopter_drone/README.md

 # Arducopter_drone
-A drone made using Arducopter as FCU
+A drone made using Arducopter as FCU made using legacy versions of software like Mission Planner and APM planner.

 ## Demonstration Video